Marionette-Software/utxo-payment-interface/README.md

 **Instruction to add BTC PI or its fork:** https://tunex.atlassian.net/wiki/spaces/ID/pages/52527456/Bitcoin

-**Some close BTC forks (like LTC, for example) can run in the same original UTXO PI.
+**Some close BTC forks (like LTC, for example) can run on the same original UTXO PI.
 Other forks will require some API calls adjustments.**